brunoborta/template-ts-node/README.md

 This template uses `Express`, so I hope this is not an issue for ya. 😜

 I'm using 3333 as the port.
-Who cares, right?
+Who cares, right?<br>
 Just run `yarn dev:server` and have the `ts-node-dev` server the same way `nodemon` does and without `tsc` all the time.
 That's a pain in the ass.

 ## Yarn

 I'm using Yarn here because I do like it more than NPM.
-If you enjoy wasting time and REALLY would much rather use NPM than Yarn, remove the lock one, `npm i' on it and go for it, baby!
+If you enjoy wasting time and REALLY would much rather use NPM than Yarn, remove the `yarn.lock`, `npm i` on it and go for it, baby!

 ## ESLint